mirul22/DiceGame/README.md

 # DiceGame-JS
-Simple dice game with JS.
+Simple dice game with JavaScript.
 Enjoy!

 ### How to play
 Rules